Landing page testimonials: everything you need to know

 Note: embedding tweets into a landing page can slow down the page load time, which can impact conversion negatively.
 Check your landing page speed after implementing any changes, including embedding testimonials.
 Use PageSpeed Insights.

-What is a landing page or testimonial wall of love?
+What is a wall of love?

 A landing page wall of love is a new trend being used by founders, communities and thought leaders.